Widget targeting: triggers, page rules, visitor conditions, scheduling, and use cases

 Summary

 Each section of the Targeting tab controls a different aspect of widget behavior.
-Page targeting defines where the widget can appear, audience filters determine who is eligible to see it, and start triggers control the precise moment it appears within a session.
+Start displaying widget controls the precise moment the widget appears within a session; the Pages section defines on which pages it can appear; Visitor conditions determine who is eligible to see it.
 Hide rules and stop conditions manage how and when the widget disappears, both within a single visit and across return visits.
 Scheduling lets you activate widgets only during relevant windows.

 Used together, these settings allow for precise control over how widgets behave across your website.
 A widget shown to the right visitor, on the right page, at the right moment is more likely to achieve its intended goal and less likely to be disruptive.